-Legal Standard All search warrants must: Particularly describe the people or places to be searched; and ☐ Particularly describe the things to be seized.
+Legal Standard All search warrants must: Particularly describe the people or places to be searched; and Particularly describe the things to be seized.

-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.